 I am licensed in Illinois with 10 years of professional work experience.
 I have experience in helping clients with coping with addictions, lgbtq+ related issues, relationship issues, trauma, abuse, motivation, & self esteem.
 I also have experience working with confidence.
 I believe in treating everyone with respect, sensitivity, and compassion.
 I will tailor our dialog and treatment plan to meet your unique and specific needs.
 Taking the first step to seeking a more fulfilling and happier life takes courage.
 I am here to support you in that process.

-I am a Licensed Professional Clinical Counselor in Illinois and California.
-I have over 10 years of professional counseling work experience and another 10 years of work with the Department of Veterans Affairs and the National Center for PTSD.
-I have experience in helping clients with stress, anxiety, coping with addictions, grief and loss, LGBTQ related concerns, life changes, motivation, self esteem, & confidence.
-I also have knowledge, ability and interest in working with trauma recovery and military service related coping skills needs.
+I am licensed in Illinois with 25 years of professional work experience.
+I have experience in helping clients with stress, anxiety, relationship issues, parenting issues, motivation, self esteem, & confidence.
+I also have experience working with depression.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
-It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
-I am here to support & empower you in that journey.
+Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

 How to find a licensed therapist serving clients in Gifford, Illinois